daniel-kukiela/nmt-chatbot/README.md

 More detailed informations about training a model
 -------------

-setup/settings.py consists of multiple settings"
+setup/settings.py consists of multiple settings:

  - untouched file/folder paths should fit for most cases
  - "preprocessing" dictionary should be easy to understand